MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/install-configure-biztalk-adapters-enterprise-applications.md

 The **Component Interface Tester** window opens.
 There should be no keys listed.
 If your GET_CI_INFO contains keys, or if there is another option for selection, return to the Application Designer, and eliminate all keys from GET_CI_INFO.

 ## Install the adapters
- Before you install, be sure [!INCLUDE[btsBizTalkServerNoVersion](../Token/btsBizTalkServerNoVersion_md.md)] and all the software prerequisites for the adapters are installed.
+ Before you install, be sure BizTalk Server and all the software prerequisites for the adapters are installed.
 It is recommended that you close all applications before running Setup.

-1. Run the [!INCLUDE[btsBizTalkServerNoVersion](../Token/btsBizTalkServerNoVersion_md.md)] **Setup.exe**, select **Install Microsoft BizTalk Adapters**, and select **Install Microsoft BizTalk Adapters for Enterprise Applications**.
+1. Run the BizTalk Server **Setup.exe**, select **Install Microsoft BizTalk Adapters**, and select **Install Microsoft BizTalk Adapters for Enterprise Applications**.

     > [!NOTE]
     >  - You can also run a silent installation using the following command: msiexec /i <msi\> /qn /l* <logfile\> -- where <logfile\> is optional, but is useful in the event of a failed installation.